Stephen Amell: 2020–present: Post-Arrow

-Professional wrestling
+Professional wrestling career

 WWE (2015)

 As an avid professional wrestling fan, Amell campaigned for a guest appearance on WWE's weekly Raw program.

-In May 2015, it was reported that he was tentatively set to wrestle Stardust (Cody Rhodes) at WWE's SummerSlam pay-per-view in August.
+In May 2015, it was reported that he was set to wrestle Stardust (Cody Rhodes) at WWE's SummerSlam pay-per-view in August.
 Amell made his first WWE appearance on the May 25 episode of Raw, where he had a confrontation with Stardust.
 Amell returned to Raw in early August; after being assaulted in the audience by Stardust, Amell got into the ring to attack him until being contained by security.
 Following a backstage segment with Triple H, it was announced that Neville would team with Amell to face Stardust and King Barrett at SummerSlam.

 At the event on August 23, 2015, Amell and Neville defeated Barrett and Stardust in a tag team match.
 Amell participated in the wrestling, and, behind the scenes, wrestlers were said to have been impressed with Amell's performance.
 Amell became friends with Rhodes, with whom he later also worked on Arrow.

 On December 21, 2015, Amell was awarded a Slammy for the "Celebrity Moment of the Year" for his dive onto Stardust during the match.